-The faculty of the progression MPT and DPT Programs at Loma Linda University have formalized the policy regarding requirements of supervision and documentation for our students which reflects both legal and ethical mandates.
-A description of what constitutes legal supervision is excerpted below from "Reference Guide to the Laws and Regulations Governing the Practice of Physical Therapy in California" Updated March 2006.
+The faculty of the DPT Program at Loma Linda University have formalized the policy regarding requirements of supervision and documentation for our students which reflects both legal and ethical mandates.
+A description of what constitutes legal supervision is excerpted below from the "California Code of Regulations".